nadeeshac32/Nadeesha-Seek-Submission/README.md

 - [x] Password to unzip the project.
 I have shared this with the email

  ## Running Xcode Project and General changes
- - Unzip the Seek.zip to extract the xcode project
+ - Unzip the Nadeesha-Seek-Submission.zip to extract the xcode project
  - Open the project(.xcworkspace file) in Xcode
  - Now you can simply run the project in simulator
  - Do a pod install if necessary